Falling in Reverse: Non-album singles and death of Derek Jones (2018–2022)

-Neon Zombie EP (2022–present)
+Neon Zombie EP and Popular Monster (2022–present)

-On January 5, 2022, the band released the single "Zombified" via live stream which is the first single from their upcoming Neon Zombie EP.
-"Zombified" is currently being used by All Elite Wrestling professional wrestler and Radke's partner Saraya as her entrance music.
+On January 5, 2022, the band released the single "Zombified" via live stream which was initially the first single from their upcoming Neon Zombie EP.
+"Zombified" was used by professional wrestler and Radke's former partner Saraya as her entrance music during her time in All Elite Wrestling.
 Previously the band had announced their Live From The Unknown tour in the United States accompanied by the bands Wage War and Hawthorne Heights and the American singer and rapper Jeris Johnson.
 The band announced that they will perform at the 2022 "Inkcarceration Festival" on Saturday, July 16 as part of the headlining bands.
 They also announced more performances like their "Aftershock Festival 2022" performance.
 The band also announced the "Rockzilla Summer Tour" for the summer alongside Papa Roach, Hollywood Undead and Bad Wolves.

 On May 28, 2022, the band released the single "Voices in My Head".
 The video reintroduced Tyler Burgess having returned to the band as a bass player.
 The band was announced to perform at WILL Rock Fest 2022 in Illinois but had to cancel their performance as the band had their laptops stolen, however the band was able to perform at subsequent music festivals including a performance for over 20,000 people.
 The band announced a mini tour alongside Escape the Fate and Fame On Fire in December.
 On January 31, 2023, the band released the single "Watch the World Burn", which became the first single produced by the band to rank on the Billboard Hot 100 chart.
+On June 26, 2023, the band released a cover of Papa Roach's "Last Resort".

+On May 7, 2024, the band released single "Ronald", featuring Alex Terrible of Slaughter to Prevail and rapper Tech N9ne.
+On the same day they announced their fifth studio album Popular Monster, which was originally due to be released on July 26, 2024, before being pushed to August 16, 2024, and the Popular MonsTOUR II: World Domination with their collaborator Tech N9ne, Black Veil Brides, Dance Gavin Dance, Jeris Johnson and Nathan James.

+On June 6, 2024, the band released single, "All My Life", featuring country rap singer Jelly Roll.
+A music video for the track "Prequel" was released on August 16, 2024, coinciding with the album release.

+The band's December 2024 UK tour was canceled because Radke was denied entry into the country over his prison sentence.

+On May 20, 2025, the band released the single, "God Is a Weapon" featuring Marilyn Manson.
+It was followed by "All My Women" featuring Hardy, which was released on August 8.